Child Custody Classic Midwestern Values Meet the Strength of Law

 • The child’s preference (typically for older teenagers)

-Judges often strive to create joint custody arrangements unless there’s evidence and/or history of domestic violence, substance abuse, or other factors that could negatively impact a child.
+Judges often strive to create joint arrangements unless there’s evidence and/or history of domestic violence, substance abuse, or other factors that could negatively impact a child.

 We value honest, direct, and regular communication.
 That means you can expect to understand your case’s status and the options available to you in real time.
 Our personalized legal support also means that we’ll respond to your unique concerns and goals, ensuring you receive complete representation.